kodevik/voxel-cmake/README.md

 Before configuring and generating makefiles, make sure that the correct directory for GLFW is set in CMakeLists.txt, i.e. replace `add_subdirectory(../libraries/glfw-master glfw)` with `add_subdirectory(path/to/glfw-master glfw)`.
 If you would like to statically link the C++ standard library when using MinGW, uncomment the last line in CMakeLists.txt.

 ## Controls
 WASD controls can be used in conjunction with the mouse to navigate the map.
-To go jump, press space.
+To jump, press space.